Transport vessels for the British invasion of the Dutch Cape Colony (1805–1806)

-In the fall of 1805 a small naval squadron under the orders of Commodore Sir Home Popham escorted a fleet of transports and East Indiamen carrying some 5000 soldiers under the command of Major-general Sir David Baird to attack the Dutch at the Cape of Good Hope.
+In autumn 1805 a small naval squadron under the orders of Commodore Sir Home Popham escorted a fleet of transports and East Indiamen carrying some 5000 soldiers under the command of Major-general Sir David Baird to attack the Dutch at the Cape of Good Hope.
 The fleet assembled at Madeira and touched at St. Salvador to replenish supplies.
 The expedition sailed again on the 26 November, and on 4 January 1806, in the evening, anchored to the west of Robben Island, preparatory to taking the Dutch colony.

 The lists below are those that Commodore Home Riggs Popham provided to William Marsden, First Secretary of the Admiralty.

 Vessels sailing for the British East India Company

 These vessels were carrying the 59th Regiment of Foot and recruits for various regiments in India.
 After the capture of the Cape these vessels sailed on to India or China.